Glossary

 I

-Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the quantified quantity (standard NF-ISO 14064-1:2018).
+Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the measured quantity (standard NF-ISO 14064-1:2018).

-Estimates and measurements inherently involve a margin of error; the vast majority of scientific methods tend to associate values called uncertainties with measurement or estimation results.
-These uncertainties make it possible to derive a 95% confidence interval, i.e. an interval [Value 1; Value 2] within which the true value of what is measured or estimated has a 95% chance of lying.
+Estimates and measurements inherently involve an error margin; the vast majority of scientific methods associate values called uncertainties with measurement or estimation results.
+These uncertainties allow deriving a 95% confidence interval, i.e. an interval [Value 1; Value 2] in which the true value of what is measured or estimated has a 95% chance of lying.

 The Bilan Carbone method allows determining uncertainties qualitatively and quantitatively.